SKYWARE-Group/Hl7Demo/docs/results.md

 ### Results without previously received order

 In the following example, the **Subcontractor** registered an order **with no message** from the **Requester**.
-It may be because order is made via phone call, on paper, etc. For simplicity, the examinations are the same as in previous example.
+It may be because order is made via phone call, on paper, etc.

+Since receiving party (**Requester**) may or may not have patient's demographics, in this scenario PID and PV1 segments are mandatory.
+ORC segments in ORDER OBSERVATION group are highly recommended, mainly to tell the receiver who is attending doctor (ORC.12).
+For simplicity, the examinations are the same as in the previous example.

 ```hl7
 MSH|^~\&|||||20250125134501||ORU^R01^ORU_R01|B1MHQY7GMMIX0RG8W039|P|2.5.1